 The Role of the Health Service Officer

-So, let’s look at the qualifications in the new DRAFT Regulation:
+So, let’s look at the qualifications in the new Proposed DRAFT Regulation:

 General Considerations.
 People are the most valuable asset of any organization.
 This is especially true of a volunteer organization, such as CAP.
 For those people to perform their tasks well, they should be optimally healthy, physically fit and well-trained.
 Physical fitness, health promotion, environmental health, and first-aid familiarization are major readiness issues.
 Training at every level must reflect these issues.
 CAP members should strive to reflect U.S. Air Force fitness and health promotion values.
 Because CAP is part of the Total Force, the overarching goal of the CAP Health Services Program is to assist our entire membership to be optimally healthy and fit.